MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 “How?” asked Amira, eyes round with wonder.

 “All o’ dis,” Kitty said, sweeping her through the mist, trailing sparks where dreamstuff recoiled from her touch, “sprouted from our dreaming.
 The Hollow Ones lack soul.
 They mimic, pilfer, consume.”

 Kitty stood taller.
 “So I’ll weave the Map, sketch the quill, baptize this domain.”
 Kittys voice fell to a whisper, like falling ash: “And when the map burns… the realm will crumble, fold inward… and will burn, too.”

 Mandrake’s eyes widened.
 Isabel gasped.
-Amira clutched her satchel.
+Amira clutched her nightdress.

 “But first,” Kitty said softly, “we need to get you home.
 And your memories…” She locked eyes with Mandrake, “they’re more than echoes.
 They’re the key.
 The map.
 The spark to light the fire.”